wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/transform-business-process/includes/3-new-data-model.md

 -   Total

-This data setup doesn't repeat any information, but we still see a problem.
-Now, we're limiting the number of expense items you can list in a single report.
-Even if we added several dozen columns to cover expense items, you still have a limit, and you get a table that can be confusing and difficult to work with.
+This data setup doesn't repeat information, but it still contains a problem.
+Now, the number of expense items that you can list in a single report are limited.
+Although you added several columns to cover expense items, you're still limited, which will create a table that could be confusing and difficult to work with.

 Instead, consider the following setup: